serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 $ components info
 ```

-And, you can always cleanup the resources by running:
+And you can always cleanup the resources by running:

 ```bash
 $ components remove
 ```

-**The Aha Moment**
+## The Aha Moment

-Let's just think for a moment what we just did there.
-It is like magic, repeatable, and just amazing!
+Let's just think for a moment about what we just did there.
 You have a blog site, based on your theme, optimised using a CDN, on your domain, using serverless, on AWS.
+In...really not that much time.
+And no servers to maintain!

-No servers to maintain.
-No excuses - get on with those articles you have been procastrating to write!
+No excuses—get on with those articles you have been meaning to write!

 Now that I have piqued your interest in Serverless Components, I wanted to also express that you don't have to be highly technical to use it.
-The Serverless Components hides and abstracts away a lot of the inner workings, and exposes a simplistic view of the behavior you seek.
-You as a front-end developer or a full-stak engineer can benefit from using the serverless technologies without getting into the nuts and bolts of things.
+The Serverless Components abstracts away a lot of inner workings, and exposes a simplistic view of the behavior you seek.
+You, as a front-end developer or a full-stack engineer, can benefit from using the serverless technologies without getting into the nuts and bolts of things.

-For the curious, let's get into the details and take a deep dive to peek behind the curtains.
+For the curious, let's get into the details and take a peek behind the curtain of how these components work.

 ## The Static Website Component

-The blog site we created, uses the `static-website` component.
+The blog site we created uses the `static-website` component.

-We will walkthrough the `static-website` component that wraps up the functionality to deploy a static website on AWS S3.
-It not only configures S3 to host a website but also configures a CDN using CloudFront and maps a custom domain via Route53 (DNS).
+Let's walk through the `static-website` component that wraps up the functionality to deploy a static website on AWS S3.
+It not only configures S3 to host a website, but also configures a CDN using CloudFront and maps a custom domain via Route53 (DNS).

-Yes, that's a lot of moving parts, but that's the beauty of encapsulating all that complexity in a reusable and sharable Serverless component.
+Yes, that's a lot of moving parts, but that's the beauty of encapsulating all that complexity in a reusable and sharable Serverless Component.

 The `static-website` component is composed of several other smaller components.
 The idea is to build up small, independent blocks of functionality and encapsulate them into reusable chunks.